antmicro/visual-system-designer-app/README.md

 - `prepare-renode-files` -- prepare Renode files needed to run simulation using build results
 - `simulate` -- start simulation of prepared application

-To get more information about arguments and options for each command run it with `./vsd.py run --help` option.
+To get more information about arguments and options for each command run it with `--help` option.

 ## Example application